albrow/zoom/README.md

 you would have to manually add each person to the list of the other's friends.
 This might change in the future.

-Also note that in the above example, Zoom will create separate database entries for Hellen, Ilene, and Jim because they are related to Fred and George, even though we did not call Save() explicitly.
+Also note that in the above example, Zoom will create separate database entries for Hellen, Ilene, and Jim because they are related to Fred and George, even though we did not call Save explicitly.

 Retrieving many-to-many relations works exactly the same as one-to-many.
-When you get a Friend struct from the database using FindById or FindAll, the Friends array is auto-filled.
+When you get a friend from the database using FindById or FindAll, the friend.Friends array is auto-filled.
 You get out whatever you put in.

 ``` go
 // retrieve fred from the database